 “It is also important that the widespread introduction of sustainable projects will ensure energy decentralization in the country, which is the basis for economically strong, energy independent and prosperous Ukrainian communities” commented Sergey Savchuk, Head of the State Agency for Energy efficiency.

 The bill introducing an auction system from January 2020 was definitively adopted by the Ukrainian Parliament on April 25, 2019.
 The text received the support of 251 deputies and entered into force on July 1st, 2019.
 Two days later the President Volodymyr Zelensky announced during a meeting with representatives of business in Toronto, Canada, that Ukraine was offering the best conditions in the world for investing in renewable energy.

-The new auction system is expected to form a transparent and competitive energy market in the country.
-This transition is supported by the European Bank for Reconstruction and Development, which funds through loans several renewable energy projects in Ukraine.
+The new auction system is expected to create a transparent and competitive energy market in Ukraine.
+This transition is supported by the European Bank for Reconstruction and Development, which funds through loans several renewable energy projects in the country.

 The bill voted in April also introduced a 25% reduction in the feed-in-tariff for solar power plants in 2020 with a further decrease of 2.5% annually.
 The text also provides that the feed-in-tariff for wind farms will decrease by 10% in 2020.

-The green tariff was introduced in Ukraine in 2009 and is so far one of the highest in the world, which makes investment in Ukrainian renewable energy very attractive for private investors.
+The “green tariff” was created in 2009 and is so far one of the highest in the world, which makes investment in Ukrainian renewable energy very attractive for investors.
 This feed-in tariff is granted to all the renewable energy capacities, such as wind, solar, biomass, biogas, hydropower and geothermal energy and must operate until January 1, 2030.

 This new law aims at ensuring the decrease of the cost of electricity from renewable energy, transparent and competitive development of new capacities and stability in the financing of green energy projects.